-In this post, we’ll explore some of the biggest trends shaping the workplace in 2023, and what they mean for workers and career changers.
+In this post, we’ll explore some of the biggest trends shaping the workplace in 2024 and what they mean for workers and career changers.

-Our seven workplace trends for 2023
+Our six workplace trends for 2024

-1. Where we will work?
+2. Where we will work?
 Hybrid and remote-first

 On a massive scale, the hybrid home-and-office-combo approach has led to the whole idea of office space being rethought.
 Not having to play the commercial real-estate game of having a prestige workplace, as well as fewer workstations needed overall, saves companies big.

-2. Worker empowerment
+3. Worker empowerment

-Despite arriving in 2021, ‘The Great Resignation‘ now has 380 million results on Google, and reports indicate there’s little slowdown in sight, with 36% of US workers planning to leave their job in 2023.
+Despite arriving in 2021, The Great Resignation‘ now has 646 million results on Google, and reports indicate there’s little slowdown in sight—by the start of 2024, 53% of surveyed employees say they’re likely to leave their current company.